arkarWebDev/ReactJS-REST_API-CRUD/README.md

 ## Lessons Learned

-I learned about react js and it's not too difficult for me but this is a good challenge for me and his project, challenges ,  learning jonuery is very smart and fun.Thank Dave gray for everything.
+I learned about react js and it's not too difficult for me but this is a good challenge for me and his project, challenges and learning jonuery is very smart and fun.Thank Dave gray for everything.

 ## Roadmap